 - The Sponge / Poolish 300 gr (that was prepared earlier)

 The first 45 minutes: Mix all ingredients together in a big bowl, with a scraper, then cover the bowl with cloth, leave it at the room temperature for the first 45 minutes.

 The second 45 minutes: To stretch the dough, gently take one edge of the dough and stretch and fold it onto the top of the dough.
 Turn your bowl to the opposite side and do the same thing.
 Continue with the other two edges in the same way.
 After that flip your dough so the bottom is now the top, cover it for the second 45 minutes.

-Next morning, take the dough out from the fridge, flip into the Dutch oven and leave it for about 15 minutes before baking.
-Don’t forget to preheat the oven at 250ºC for at least 20 minutes in advance.
-Bake for 35-40 minutes in the Dutch oven with lid on.
+Next morning, take the dough out from the fridge, flip into the Dutch oven and leave it for about 15 minutes and bake it at 250ºC for at least 35 minutes in the Dutch oven with lid.
 I’m using Le Creuset.
-Baking bread in an iron bakeware like Le Creuset or other brands of Dutch oven will make bread more crispy, crusty, beautifully golden brown.
+Baking in an iron bakeware like Le Creuset or other brands of Dutch oven is the best!